scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

    :scale: 70%
    :figclass: bht

-   Two code cells with executed Jupyter code cells.
+   Two code cells with executed Jupyter code cells. :label:`twocells`

 The servers for the editors are editor specific.
 The following text editors are supported: Visual Studio Code, Vim, NeoVim, Emacs, Atom, and Sublime Text 3.
 GhostText was developed initially for Sublime Text 3, so Sublime Text 3 can serve as a positive control even if another editor in the list is your favorite editor.
 (Sublime Text 3 is available for most platforms for a free trial period of infinite length.)

 For example, the server for Emacs is provided by the atomic-chrome package that is available in the Milkypostman’s Emacs Lisp Package Archive (MELPA) and on GitHub (https://github.com/alpha22jp/atomic-chrome).
-The configuration for atomic-chrome in my Emacs initialization file (e.g., init.el) is listed in code listing 1 below.
+The configuration for atomic-chrome in my Emacs initialization file (e.g., init.el) is listed below (Fig. :ref:`atomicconfig`).
 The third line in Code listing 1 sets the default Emacs mode (equivalent to a programming language scope): I set it to Python for Jupyter code cells.
 Atomic-chrome uses text-mode by default.
 You can change the default mode to other programming languages that you may use in Jupyter, like Julia or R.
 The last three lines specify the Emacs mode to be used when text is imported from the text areas of webpages on github.com, Overleaf.com, and 750words.com.
 Similar configuration options are available in the other text editors, or you manually change the language scope for the window with the text imported from Jupyter.